peteroupc/html3dutil/doc/MathUtil.md

 ### (static) MathUtil.vec3perp(vec)

-Returns an arbitrary 3-element vector that is perpendicular (orthogonal) to the given 3-element vector.
+Returns an arbitrary 3-element vector that is perpendicular (orthogonal) to the specified 3-element vector.
 The return value will not be converted to a unit vector.

 #### Parameters